Key Takeaways

 Equipment

 Basic setups, like tents, tables, coolers and serving supplies, cost a few thousand dollars.
-Commercial-grade equipment, generators, refrigeration units and substantial food inventory require comprehensive property coverage to protect your larger investment.
+Commercial-grade equipment, generators, refrigeration units and substantial food inventory need comprehensive property coverage for your larger investment.

 checkList icon